GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 Any number of plotting command can now take place and output will all be directed to the selected subplot panel.
 There are a few other rules that need to be followed:
-(1) The subplot machinery expect that the first plotting command in a new subplot window will take care of plotting the base frame.
+(1) The subplot machinery expects that the first plotting command in a new subplot window will take care of plotting the base frame.
 The particulars of this frame may have been specified by **subplot begin**.
 In either case, should you need to set or override frame and axis parameters then you must specify these **-B** options with this first plot command.
-(2) The subplot machinery automatically uses the **-X** and **-Y** options under the hood so these are not available for you while subplot is active.
+(2) The subplot machinery automatically uses the **-X** and **-Y** options under the hood so these are not available to you while subplot is active.

 **gmt subplot end** [ |SYN_OPT-V| ]